 In summary, ACA NSW's submission supports the NSW Government continuing its Start Strong funding for children enrolled at community preschools in the year-before-school.
 That said, given the severe disparity between comparable Australian states (namely Queensland ($2,011 per child per year), South Australia ($2,121 per child per year) and Victoria $3,695 per child per year) versus $456 per child per year in NSW), NSW children in their year-before-school enrolled in long daycare services are significantly not supported as compared to their cousins in other states and territories.

-The irony is that the NSW Government's own Review of NSW Government Funding for Early Childhood Education report by Professor Deborah Brennan in 2012 recommended that the subsidy for long daycare providers should be set at about one-third of the subsidy for (community) preschools.
+The irony is that the NSW Government's own Review of NSW Government Funding for Early Childhood Education report (original webpage) by Professor Deborah Brennan in 2012 recommended that the subsidy for long daycare providers should be set at about one-third of the subsidy for (community) preschools.
 This would place long daycare funding for NSW children for the year-before-school to be about $1,729 and not what is currently $459 per child per year.

 ACA NSW has continued to ask both the NSW Government and the Federal Government for a fairer treatment of NSW children in their year-before-school like their same cohorts in all other states and territories.